TITHI-KHAN/Screen-Brightness-Control-through-Hand-Gesture/README.md

 8. Finally, the script releases the video capture and closes all OpenCV windows.

 This script demonstrates a practical application of hand tracking, allowing users to control screen brightness with hand gestures.
 It can be further extended for various interactive applications involving hand gesture recognition.

+## How the brightness can be increased or decreased?

+The brightness of the display is controlled by mapping the distance between the thumb tip and index finger tip of the detected hand to a brightness value.
+The `map_hand_distance_to_brightness()` function scales the hand distance to a brightness value within a specified range.
+This brightness value is then used to adjust the display brightness using the `set_brightness()` function.

+Here's a **breakdown of the brightness control process**:

+**1.** Hand landmarks are detected using MediaPipe Hands.

+**2.** The distance between the thumb tip and index finger tip is calculated.

+**3.** This distance is mapped to a brightness value using the `map_hand_distance_to_brightness()` function.
+The distance is clamped between a minimum and maximum distance to ensure accurate mapping.

+**4.** The resulting brightness value is applied to adjust the display brightness using the `set_brightness()` function.

+**To increase or decrease the brightness**:

+- Move the thumb tip closer to the index finger tip to decrease brightness.
+- Move the thumb tip away from the index finger tip to increase brightness.

+You can adjust the mapping parameters in the `map_hand_distance_to_brightness()` function to control the sensitivity and range of brightness adjustment based on your preference.
+Additionally, make sure that your system supports brightness adjustment through the `set_brightness()` function, as it relies on platform-specific methods.